 Term 1 Courses

-In this course, students start to use Unity to develop VR/AR experiences.
-Course content will focus on specific aspects of the Unity Engine, including common scripting tasks in C#, working with layers, optimization, animation, and physics.
-Students will create small playable demos with graphics.
+In this course, students start to use Unreal to develop VR experiences.
+Course content will focus on specific aspects of the Unreal Engine including VR interactions, Blueprint for VR, setting UE levels, optimization, and physics.
+Students will create small application demos in VR.

 Term 2 Courses

-VR/AR is poised to fundamentally transform the way we interact both with the world around us and the digital world.
-It has the potential to redefine how we work, play and learn.
-Immersive technologies provides users with real-time, virtual and contextual information to accompany their everyday sensory experiences by either overlaying their real-world environments with images, videos, 3D and other digital information, or fully immersing them in a computer-generated world.
-Vive Vr, Samsung Gear, Google Glass, Microsoft Hololens and the technology in everyday devices are only a part of a wave of initiatives on the brink of revolutionizing our world.
-In this course, students will learn the fundamental concepts of VR/AR and the market trends which call for it, beginning to design and create original applications for its use.
+VR/AR is poised to fundamentally transform the manner in which we interact with the world around us and the digital world.
+It is going to redefine how we work, play and learn.
+Immersive technologies provide users with real-time, virtual and contextual information to accompany their everyday sensory experiences by either overlaying their real-world environments with images, videos, 3D and other digital information or fully immersing them into a computer-generated world.

-User experience design (UX) is about creating an accessible and satisfactory experience for the user, integrating their wants, behaviours and needs, then defining the structure and flow that promotes experiential goals.
-This course examines the specific evolution of VR/AR and develops a vocabulary for discussing, and methodologies for designing, these experiences.
+User Experience (UX) is about designing the journey of users through an experience, integrating their wants, behaviours and needs, then defining structure and flow that promotes experiential goals.
+This course examines the specific evolution of VR/AR and develops a vocabulary for discussing and methodologies for designing these experiences.
 Research, concepting, designing, wireframing and prototyping are critical tools used by UX designers.
 The end result is the blueprint that the entire product is built upon.
 Students will work through these stages and incorporate their designs into a VR/AR prototype.